1 x Cast iron pan, heavy based pot or a deep fryer

 Rise for 30 minutes.

-Stretch and Folding the Dough
+Stretch and Fold the Dough:

 After 30 minutes of rising, stretch and fold it 12 times.
 Pull the dough from the side of the bowl, stretch it high and place it in the middle.
 Turn the bowl a quarter turn and repeat that process 12 times.
 Reference the video for a visual aid.